Finite-time Convergent Gossiping: Introduction

 Note that the two selected nodes update their state to the average of the values they held prior to the interaction, while the states of all other nodes remain unchanged.
-We can write the class of all deterministic gossip algorithms as